-There are two icons in the top right corner of the Work Order details that will be useful to you.
+There are two icons in the top right corner of the Work Order details that will be useful.

 The Calendar icon opens the iPoint calendar.
 Read more about the calendar here.

-The Gears icon opens a number of options available to you on the work order.
+The Gears icon opens several options available to you on the work order.

 - New Work Order – This button will open a blank work order.
 This is primarily used by technicians who are on-call, performing after-hours work.
 Since you are getting the call directly rather than being dispatched by your scheduler, you will need to create a record of the work you’ve done.
 That is accomplished on a new work order.

-- Delete Work Order – If you created a work order in error, you can delete it here.
-This is permission driven and you may not have access to this button if your system administrator hasn’t granted you delete permissions.
+- Delete Work Order – If you created a work order in error, you could delete it here.
+This is permission-driven, and you may not have access to this button if your system administrator hasn’t granted you delete permissions.